lenskit/lenskit.org/content/research.md

 Is your project missing from this list?
 [Let us know](/connect/).
 </aside>

+### 2019

+-   Marco Polignano, Pierpaolo Basile, Marco de Gemmis, and Giovanni Semeraro.
+2019.
+Social Tags and Emotions as main Features for the Next Song To Play in Automatic Playlist Continuation.
+In Adjunct Publication of the 27th Conference on User Modeling, Adaptation and Personalization (UMAP'19 Adjunct).
+ACM, New York, NY, USA, 235-239.
+DOI: https://doi.org/10.1145/3314183.3323455

 ### 2018

 -   Denis Kotkov, Jari Veijalainen, and Shuaiqiang Wang.
 2018.
 How does serendipity affect diversity in recommender systems?
 A serendipity-oriented greedy algorithm. <cite>Computing</cite> (December 2018).
 DOI:[10.1007/s00607-018-0687-5](https://doi.org/10.1007/s00607-018-0687-5)